The0Marlinator/Advent-Of-Code/README.md

-# My solutions to the Advent Of COde
+# My solutions to Advent Of Code

 Note the actual Solutions are in the AOC Solutions Module (They are annotatedn with the Year and day)